 While not every story you write will be accepted, by writing according to a schedule, you will at least get enough of them out there to have a chance of achieving what you want.
 As the process goes on, you'll learn from the experience of the task, and hopefully more of what you do will go through.

-A third benefit to writing according to a schedule is that it can help teach you to write more quickly and get things done.
+A third benefit of writing according to a schedule is that it can help teach you to write more quickly and get things done.

 Sometimes, as a writer, there can be times when a piece takes hours, days or even weeks to complete.
 If something is important, like a personal short story, or an article about something you are passionate about, there can be a sense of wanting it to be perfect.